 To prevent this situation from occurring it is recommended that the livewell be turned "OFF" prior to any high RPM or continuous reverse operation.

-If the livewell pump becomes air-locked correct this situation by turning the pump "OFF" for 20 seconds.
+If the livewell pump becomes air-locked; this situation may sometimes be corrected by turning the pump "OFF" for 15-20 seconds.

 WASHDOWN OPERATION